Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2020-06-09-a-norsk-summer-part-1-rogaland.md

 ## Day 2

 To get the most out of our short time in Rogaland, we decided to rent a car.
 The price we incredibly reasonable given the freedom the car would afford us.
-Maybe due to a dip in tourism and our early start to the season, **1300nok** was our price for 2 days, along with a free upgrade to an automatic.
+Maybe due to a dip in tourism and our early start to the season, **1300nok** was the price levied on us for 2 days, along with a free upgrade to an automatic.

 </br>